Classification of compact manifolds with positive isotropic curvature: Existence of -surgical solutions and applications

-*{0.2cm} As in \cite{CTZ}, we also have a topological classification of compact Riemannian orbifold of dimension $n\geq 12$ with at most isolated singularities and with positive isotropic curvature. \begin{thm} (cf. Corollary 5.3 in \cite{CTZ}) \ \ Let $(\mathcal{O},g_0)$ be a compact connected Riemannian orbifold of dimension $n\geq 12$ with at most isolated singularities and with positive isotropic curvature.
+{\bf Remark}.
+In a preprint posted on the arXiv in January 2008, S. Gadgil and H. Seshadri pointed out that if the fundamental group of a compact manifold $M$ of dimension $n\geq 4$ with positive isotropic curvature is virtually free, then $b_i(M)=0$ for $2\leq i \leq n-2$.
+As in \cite{CTZ}, we also have a topological classification of compact Riemannian orbifold of dimension $n\geq 12$ with at most isolated singularities and with positive isotropic curvature. \begin{thm} (cf. Corollary 5.3 in \cite{CTZ}) \ \ Let $(\mathcal{O},g_0)$ be a compact connected Riemannian orbifold of dimension $n\geq 12$ with at most isolated singularities and with positive isotropic curvature.
 Then $\mathcal{O}$ is diffeomorphic to a connected sum of some spherical orbifolds with at most isolated singularities and some compact manifolds admitting $\mathbb{S}^{n-1}\times \mathbb{R}$-geometry, where the connected sum occurs at regular points. \end{thm} {\bf Proof}.
-The result follows from Theorem \ref{thm 1.5} and the proof of Theorem \ref{thm 1.1} and Proposition \ref{prop 3.1}. {$\Box$}
+The result follows from Theorem \ref{thm 1.7} and the proof of Theorem \ref{thm 1.1} and Proposition \ref{prop 3.1}. {$\Box$}

 *{0.4cm}

 {\bf Acknowledgements}.
 I would like to thank Prof. Francis Bonahon for answering my question on the paper \cite{BSi} concerning tubular neighborhoods of suborbifolds.
 I would also like to thank Prof. Xu-an Zhao for helpful conversations.
 I was partially supported by NSFC (12271040) and Beijing Natural Science Foundation (Z190003).